aPicsesBoy/learngit/readme.txt

 Git has a mutable index called stage.
 Git track changes of files.
 new content.
-create a branch is very quick. branch test.
+create a new branch is very quick and easy. branch test.